arielenter/laravel-phpunit-test-validation-rules/README.md

 ## Description

-Trait to be used within TestCase's tests.
+Trait to be used within TestCase’s tests.
 It provides assertions to check if a given validation rule is implemented in a given URL or route name for a given request method.
-One of its more attractive functionality is that it's possible to test multiple validation rules on one assertion instruccion.
+One of its more attractive functionality is that it’s possible to test multiple validation rules on one assertion instruccion.

 ## How it works